 Understanding the health behaviors of our Chicago youth is essential to creating programs and policies that address health-related barriers to learning.
 YRBS is used by CPS and other local education agencies, state and federal governments, local non-profit organizations, and schools for various purposes including planning and evaluating programs, as well as informing policies.
-To learn more about the national data set and see comparisons to Chicago data, visit the CDC YRBSS results page.
+To learn more about the national data set and see comparisons to Chicago data, visit CDC's YRBSS page.